Extreme weather is new normal, U.N.'s Ban tells climate talks

 "A BLANK SLATE"

-Robert Stavins, director of Harvard University's environmental economics programme, said there was some hope that an accord could be struck in 2015 despite past setbacks.
+Robert Stavins, director of Harvard University's environmental economics program, said there was some hope that an accord could be struck in 2015 despite past setbacks.

 "It's a blank slate and there is always hope for long-term happiness," he said, likening the situation to somebody seeking a new romance after being twice divorced.